hdelva/fosite/thesis/report.md

     \end{algorithmic}
 \end{algorithm}

+A mapping is simply a pair of the form `(Path, Pointer)`.
+Because they usually appear in multiples, they can be implemented as a list of `(Path, Pointer)` values instead.
+In this case, every path in a mapping must be distinct; there are no paths that are contained by another path in the same mapping.

 ## Boolean Expressions

 A boolean expression can be arbitrarily hard to evaluate.
 When used in a conditional statement, we can't always decide whether or not a given branch gets taken.
-The best we can do in these cases is conclude that the branch _might_ get taken.
+The best we can do in these cases is concluding that the branch _might_ get taken.
 Evaluating any boolean expression can thus result in `True` or `False`, as well as `Maybe`.
-In some cases, a `Maybe` isn't satisfactory.

 \begin{code}
   \begin{tcblisting}{listing only,